SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 is to use ``try?`` to convert the result to an optional.
 If the function throws an error, the specific error is discarded and the result is ``nil``.
-Otherwise, the result is the value that the function returned.
+Otherwise, the result is an optional containing the value that the function returned.

 .. testcode:: guided-tour

     -> let printerSuccess = try? sendToPrinter("Mergenthaler")
     << // printerSuccess : String? = Optional("Job sent")
-    -> let printerFailure = try? sendToPrinter("No Toner")
+    -> let printerFailure = try? sendToPrinter("Never Has Toner")
     << // printerFailure : String? = nil

 Use ``defer`` to write a block of code